 Is It Legal To Pay For Online Reviews?

-You can make money with an e-commerce startup.
-Amazon, eBay, Etsy – even Walmart – have incredible platforms for outside sellers.
-Even better?
-The latest holiday spending figures proved anxiety about Internet shopping has gone the way of the dinosaur.
+You can make money with e-commerce startups.
+Amazon, eBay, Etsy – even Walmart – maintain incredible platforms for outside sellers.
+Plus, holiday sales figures prove that Internet shopping anxiety has gone the way of the dinosaur.

 Bottom line: there is e-commerce cash-money to be made.

 But (there’s always a “but”), as more folks dive into the product marketing pond, competition is stiffer than the Queen’s Guard.

 So, how are some sellers standing out from the pack?
 They’re buying reviews!
 Which raises the question: Is it legal to buy online reviews?

 Online Review Truth #1: Fake Reviews Can Get You Sued

 Reviews are a vital cog in the e-commerce machine.
 Every platform — and entrepreneur — leverages user reviews to sell, sell, sell!
 Think about it: when you see a product without feedback, do you buy…or hop to a similar product with reviews?

 So, what’s a newbie to do?
 Is it legal to buy online reviews?